NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and round-trip time (RTT) fairness.

+{{!RFC5033}} documents the IETF's best current practices on specifying new congestion control algorithms, specifically, ones that differ from the general congestion control principles outlined in
+{{!RFC2914}}.
+It describes what type of evaluation is expected by the IETF to understand the suitability of a new congestion control algorithm and the process to enable a specification to be approved for widespread deployment in the global Internet.
+The present document does not update that standing guidance by the IETF.

+There are areas in which CUBIC differs from the congestion control algorithms previously specified in published RFCs, some of which have been highlighted in this document.
+However, it is not obvious that these changes go beyond the general congestion control principles outlined in {{!RFC2914}}, so the process in {{!RFC5033}} may not apply.

+Also, the wide deployment of CUBIC on the Internet was driven by direct adoption in most popular operating systems, and did not follow the practices documented in {{!RFC5033}}.
+However, due the resulting extremely widespread deployment experience over a long period of time, the IETF has determined that CUBIC may be published as a standards-track specification.

 In the following sections, we first briefly explain the design principles of CUBIC, then provide the exact specification of CUBIC, and finally discuss the safety features of CUBIC following the